-Fazzari’s research explores two main areas: the link between macroeconomic activity and finance, particularly the financial determinants of investment spending, and the foundations of Keynesian macroeconomics.
-His perspectives on the causes and consequences of the Great Recession, financial instability, deficit reduction, and capital gains taxation have been highlighted in the international press.
-The 2013 book After the Great Recession: the Struggle for Economic Recovery and Growth, analyzes the dramatic macroeconomics events of recent years in the U.S. economy.
-Fazzari's current research studies the effect of rising income inequality on the explosion of household debt that triggered the Great Recession as well as on the painfully slow recovery.
-This work has been the basis of media stories around the world, including in the New York Times and the Washington Post.
+Fazzari’s published, widely cited research (over 15,000 citations in Google Scholar) explores two main areas: the link between macroeconomic activity and finance, particularly the financial determinants of investment spending, and the foundations of Keynesian macroeconomics.
+His perspectives on the causes and consequences of the Great Recession, financial instability, deficit reduction, and capital gains taxation have been highlighted in the international press including the New York Times, the Wall Street Journal, and the Washington Post.
+The 2013 book After the Great Recession: the Struggle for Economic Recovery and Growth, analyzes the dramatic macroeconomics events that led to the most severe U.S. economic crisis since the 1930s.
+Fazzari's current research studies the effect of rising income inequality on the explosion of household debt that triggered the Great Recession and how inequality can constrain longer-term economic growth.
+He also has active research on the interaction between demand growth and the productive potential of the economy.

-Teaching macroeconomics to Washington University students for decades, Fazzari is honored to have received a number of teaching awards including those from the Council of Students of Arts and Sciences, the Washington University Alumni Class of 1989, the Graduate School of Arts and Sciences (for Ph.D. student mentorship), and the 2003 Missouri Governor's Award for excellence in teaching.
-In 2007, Washington University recognized him with its Distinguished Faculty Award and he was installed as the Bert A. and Jeanette L. Lynch Distinguished Professor of Economics on April 21, 2014.
+Teaching macroeconomics to Washington University students for decades, Fazzari is honored to have received teaching awards from the Council of Students of Arts and Sciences, the Washington University Alumni Class of 1989, the Graduate School of Arts and Sciences (for Ph.D. student mentorship), and the 2003 Missouri Governor's Award for excellence in teaching.
+In 2007, Washington University recognized him with its Distinguished Faculty Award.

-Fazzari has served in many administrative roles from the beginning of his career.
-These include chair of the Department of Economics (1999-2005), the Academic Planning Committee of Arts and Sciences (2006-2010; 2013-present) and the Arts and Sciences Personnel Advisory Committee (2010-2013).
-These activities give Fazzari many deep connections across the campus and administrative experience that will be particularly valuable in getting the new department off to a strong start.
-He is excited to welcome his new colleagues and students to the Department of Sociology in the next few years.
+In addition to leading Sociology in its early years, Fazzari has served in many administrative roles from the beginning of his career.
+These include chair of the Department of Economics (1999-2005), the Academic Planning Committee of Arts and Sciences (2006-2010; 2013-2016) and the Arts & Sciences Advisory Committee on Tenure, Promotion, and Personnel (2010-2013).
+Since 2008, he has helped guide the Weidenbaum Center as Associate Director and participated actively in the Center’s public outreach and research initiatives.